While They Unraveled, You Read Every Thread

 Pull your company's top 3 AI vendor contracts.
 Look for exclusivity clauses, multi-cloud restrictions, and exit terms.
 Create a one-page risk summary.
 Microsoft's lawsuit threat just proved every AI contract has a ticking clock somewhere.
 Find yours before it goes off.

-Draft a one-page "AI Agent Governance Checklist" — permission boundaries, audit trails, human override protocols, incident response steps.
+Draft a one-page "AI Agent Governance Checklist."
+Permission boundaries, audit trails, human override protocols, incident response steps.
 Meta's breach is your template for what NOT to do.
 Share it with your team lead or CISO.

 Read the summary of Blackburn's AI bill.
-Map your company's AI deployments against the proposed requirements — bias audits, child safety, job reporting, duty of care.
+Map your company's AI deployments against the proposed requirements.
+Bias audits, child safety, job reporting, duty of care.
 Write a 3-bullet "readiness gap" note for your manager.
 Early movers on compliance get promoted.

-Launch Pad (For Students/New Grads)
+Launch Pad 🚀 (Students/New Grads)

 Research Meta's AI agent security breach and write a case study: What went wrong?
 What governance was missing?
 What would you recommend?
 Post it on LinkedIn or Medium.
 AI governance, agent safety, and incident response are the fastest-growing job categories nobody told you about.
 Forward this to someone studying cybersecurity, compliance, or AI. 👋🏾